Transport in Afghanistan: Military aviation

-Military aviation in Afghanistan had its origins in the 1920s with assistance provided by the British Empire and the Soviet Union.
+Military aviation in Afghanistan had its origins in the 1920s with assistance provided by the Soviet Union.
 Changing political influence in the country resulted in aircraft orders and military assistant changing between the world superpowers after the Second World War, principally between NATO and the Soviet Union.
 The current aerial warfare service of Afghanistan is the Afghan Air Force.

 Bagram Air Base was originally constructed during the 1950s.
 It then saw significant expansion during Soviet and later NATO military operations in the region.
 Its facilities are capable of landing large aircraft such as Boeing 747, Lockheed C-5 Galaxy and Antonov An-124.
 As a legacy of Soviet and NATO military operations, a large number of military airfields and heliports can be found throughout the country.
 However, not all of these are in use, and in varying states of repair.